derekwbrown/cribledge/README.md

 - filename  The filename is path relative to `c:\programdata`.
 The filename argument is a required argument.
 - count  The number of matching lines to return.
 This is an integer value.
 A negative or zero value, and all of the lines will be returned.
 - match  A case-sensitve match string; if the string appears in a line, then the line is returned.
 If this argument is not present or empty, then all lines are returned.
+- matchregex  A regular expression match string; use a regular expression to make more complex matches.

+Note that match and matchregex are mutually exclusive; providing both returns an error.

 An example url would be
 ```